March 2018 HOUSE WINE PAIRINGS

 Pairing Notes: In keeping with his heritage, Edgar Torres prefers to focus on Spanish varietals – and he does it well.
 As such, we complement the rabbit loin with this stunning glass of Garnacha that shows bright cherries that dance on your taste buds.
 The finish has a lingering touch of spice to it, making it a great companion to the bergamot and spring onion flavors of the dish.

-Pairing Notes: For your tenderloin, we bring you this rustic, delicious, 100% Cabernet Franc.
-The wine has aromas and flavors of red currant and bitter cherry fruit, accompanied by hints of bay leaf.
-There is a savory element that is perfect with the Nantes carrots and porcini mushroom.
+Pairing Notes: For your tenderloin, we bring you this delicious Cabernet Sauvignon.
+The wine has aromas and flavors of dark cherry and huckleberry, with a hint of violet.
+There is a weighty texture that is perfect with the Nantes carrots and porcini mushroom.
 The well-structured tannin plays well with the tenderloin itself, calling you back for another bite.

 2016 Legendre Late Harvest Viognier, Tumbas Vineyard, Amador County